-The size effect, also known as the small firm effect, is simply the tendency for small cap stocks to outperform large cap stocks over time.
+The size effect, also known as the small firm effect, is the tendency for small cap stocks to outperform large cap stocks.

 One explanation for the size effect is that small cap stocks are simply more risky than large cap stocks.
 They must therefore command a higher rate of return.

-Another explanation is that small cap stocks have the ability to grow faster and harder than larger companies which can be constrained by their own level of success and size of the market.
+Another explanation is that small cap stocks have the ability to grow faster than larger companies.
+Large companies can be constrained by their own level of success and size of the market.

 However, the size effect has been called into question by some researchers who say the anomaly is inconsistent, concentrated among microcaps, and strongest in the month of January.

-The following graphic from Aswath Damodaran with data from Ken French calls the small firm effect into question and illustrates how most of the returns have come in January:
+The following graphic from Aswath Damodaran uses data from Ken French.
+It calls the small firm effect into question and illustrates how most of the returns have come in January:

 There is evidence that the small firm effect has weakened.
 However, investors may still outperform by selecting small caps with higher quality earnings (as discussed in this paper by AQR).

 Also, the small firm effect is clearly more prominent in January.
-You can buy baskets of small cap stocks and simultaneously short large cap stocks if looking for a market neutral approach.
+You can buy baskets of small cap stocks and simultaneously short large cap stocks.

 11. Book-to-Market (Value Effect)

-The value effect is commonly referred to as the book-to-market effect and dates back to famed value investor Benjamin Graham.
+The value effect is commonly referred to as the book-to-market effect.
+It dates back to famed value investor Benjamin Graham.

 This anomaly has also been discussed by numerous well-known researchers including Basu, Titman and Fama and French.

-A seminal paper by Fama and French in 1997 showed a difference of 7.6% average returns between high and low book-to-market stocks and that value stocks outperformed growth stocks in 12 out of 13 major indices.
+A seminal paper by Fama and French in 1997 showed a difference of 7.6% average returns between high and low book-to-market stocks.
+Value stocks outperformed growth stocks in 12 out of 13 major indices.

 What is book-to-market?

 The book-to-market anomaly compares the book value of a company to its market price.
-Therefore, the larger the book-to-market ratio, the cheaper the company is on a pure fundamental basis.
+The larger the book-to-market ratio, the cheaper the company is on a fundamental basis.

 For example, if a stock has $100 million in real assets but is valued with a market cap of only $80 million, the B/M ratio is 1.25 (100 / 80).

-The book-to-market effect is one of those anomalies that makes logical sense and has a good history of outperformance which contradicts the efficient market hypothesis.
+The book-to-market effect is one of those anomalies that makes logical sense.
+It also has a good history of outperformance.

 Explanations of this anomaly are mostly behavioural based.